Person staring into nature. gaslighting in a relationship.

 Feeling increasingly bad about yourself or more doubtful of your own judgment is a sign that you’re in a toxic relationship where gaslighting is happening.
 Many times, people in these situations feel increasingly anxious and even become depressed.

-They begin to believe that their own mental health issues are the source of the relationship problems instead of the toxic relationship they have bad feelings about.
+They begin to believe that their own mental health issues are the source of the relationship problems instead of the toxic relationship that they have bad feelings about.
 (Pointing out your oh-so-many-and-very-serious “mental health issues” is a go-to weapon of many gaslighters).

 However, once these “mentally unstable” people leave these manipulative relationships, they often discover that they’re just fine.
 It was the relationship that was making them feel anxious and terrible about themselves.